mseemann/kfleet/README.md

 - "When source code is executed sequentially, the code is easier to understand and debug.
 When concurrency is used, code may get executed in parallel or in some irregular order."
 [5]
 - "Tell don't ask!"

-### Using the interactive query service to provide a REST-Interface
+### Using the interactive query service to provide a REST-Interface to the state store
-Kafka Streams provide a ReadOnlyKeyValueStore that is a thread safe way to access a state store.
+Kafka Streams provide a _ReadOnlyKeyValueStore_ that is a thread safe way to access a state store.
-The store is available through Spring Cloud Streams InteractiveQueryService.
-We can use this service to find a specific record by key, all records in the store or a reange of records - if we are quering for a range of keys (lexicographically).
+The store is available through Spring Cloud Streams _InteractiveQueryService_.
+We can use this service to find a specific record by key, all records in the store or a range of records - if we are quering for a range of keys (lexicographically).
-This sound great.
+This sounds great.
 But we should remind our self that a state store is bound to the current streaming application instance and if we want to scale our application we need to start more instances of our application (up to the number of partitions our topic has).
-If we provide the host and port of our application (`application.server`-property) we can query all hosts that are part of our streaming app cluster or we can determin the host a given key is stored.
+If we provide the host and port of our application (`application.server`-property) we can query all hosts that are part of our streaming app cluster or we can determine the host a given key is stored.

-To conclude: if we hav only one streaming application instance we can query a record by key in the easiest possible way:
+To conclude: if we have only one streaming application instance we can query a record by key in the easiest possible way:
 ``` kotlin
 override fun findByIdLocal(id: String): Mono<Car> {